Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

 However, if the function has more than one local optimum, we can usually only find one of them.
 That is, re-starts may be required.

-In multi-objective optimization (alos known as multi-criteria or vector optimization), the goal is to optimize with respect to multiple objective functions at once.
+In multi-objective optimization (also known as multi-criteria or vector optimization), the goal is to optimize with respect to multiple objective functions at once.
 This usually does not lead to a single point solution, since there exist trade-offs between the different